 Leslie Travers’ costumes are vibrant and creative, merging the book’s original Victorian setting with unabashed fantasy.
 Each eccentric character is brilliantly realised: Magid El-Bushra dazzles in electric blue as the Cheshire cat with a sinewy vibrato and hypnotising grin, John Lofthouse brings both the bumbling White Knight and the crazed March Hare to life, his Hare being particularly original with a moping Brummie twang, and Robert Burt is pure caricature as the Red Queen lending her a fierce but delightful theatricality.
 All this (along with the 11-piece orchestra of glorious strings knit together with more unusual sounds from the accordion, saxophone and flute) laces Carroll’s wonderfully weird tale with a magical beauty.

 Aimed at a younger audience, yet retaining an air of sophisticated elegance and operatic integrity, Alice is a brilliant, vivacious affair of glorious costumes, charming theatrics, impressive singing and impassioned storytelling.

-Alice’s Adventures in Wonderland is on at Opera Holland Park until 2nd August 2014, for further information or to book visit here.
+Alice’s Adventures in Wonderland is at Opera Holland Park until 2nd August 2014.
+For further information or to book visit Opera Holland Park’s website here.